How do I get to Bali?

 Are there any health concerns I need to be aware of?

 It is recommended that you visit your GP, personal physician or a travel health clinic 4 to 8 weeks before your departure to Indonesia.
 Recommended vaccinations often include hepatitis A, typhoid, tetanus and polio.
 Bali is not a high-risk area for malaria and the tablets can be considered controversial, we recommend that you do some research and make your own decision on this.
 Dengue fever is another mosquito borne illness to be made aware of.

 You might want to bring a prescription of Keflex, or another type of oral antibiotic that can help with stomach ailments.
 Even though you will be eating in good restaurants, there is always a chance that you can get Bali Belly - a mild dysentery that passes in a few days.
 Bring good mozzie repellant.

 What if I need to see a doctor?

 There are plenty of international medical clinics in Bali - especially in Ubud and Kuta.
 Since the Bali Bombing, the Indonesian government spent $$ on improving the local hospitals and many more private ones have opened since.
 If you have a minor illness or ailment, you will be just fine.
 These clinics usually do not accept health insurance, but they do not cost much.
 Should you need specialized care in a dire emergency, you would need to be evacuated to Singapore.
 It is always wise to purchase travelers health insurance with evacuation coverage.
-Check out SOS International medical clinic.
+While in Ubud, for minor issues, see TOYO clinic, for more serious issues, check out the SOS International medical or SILOAM clinics.